vodnalasricharan/onlineclassesbot/README.md

+# THIS BOT IS NOT WORKING NOW, THIS HAS SEVERAL ISSUES IN IT.
+I STOPPED WORKING ON THIS LONG BACK
 # ONLINE CLASSES BOT

 Online Classes Bot is a telegram bot which can be deployed to a server, heroku or on your local machine.
 It can attend your Google Meet and Zoom classes for you.